Part 16 of my third global warming science fiction novel “Last Week”. Link to Part 01: “Back To Paradise Era”.

 “Would I have your backing if it came to that?”
 Angel said.

 “You sure would. $50 million is peanuts.
 I can easily give you that any time of the day.
-And I would feel that money is spent wisely.
+And I would feel that money was spent wisely.
 I believe you.
 I really do,” Satoshi said.

 “Thank you.
 It is nice to have the richest person on the planet on my side,” Angel said, smiling.